Types of VR

 How VR Works

-At its core, VR technology has only one purpose: to simulate settings and environments realistically enough to fool the human brain into accepting them as reality.
-From a scientific standpoint, that all begins by understanding how our brains interpret the things we see to develop a mental picture of the world around us.
-Put simply, our perception of reality is based on rules we develop using our experiences as a guide.
 For example, when we see the sky, it tells us which direction is up.
 When we see objects we can identify, we can use their size relative to one another to judge distance.
 We can also detect light sources by picking up on the shadows cast by the objects around us.
-VR designers can use those conventional rules to create virtual environments that conform to our mental expectations of reality.
+VR designers use those conventions to create virtual environments that conform to our expectations of reality.
 When they do, the result is a seamless experience that we interpret as real.
+The experience works due to a number of interacting components as explained in the tabs below.

 Headset Display

-The VR display is created when a video signal is sent the headset display.
+The VR display is created by sending video signals to the headset display.
 VR headsets tend to use two LCD displays - one for each eye - with lenses placed between your eyes to focus and reshape the picture for each eye and create a stereoscopic 3D image by angling the two 2D images to mimic how each of our two eyes views the world ever-so-slightly differently.
-These two images and wraparound nature of the headset (like goggles) combine to increase immersion by delivering a wide field of view.
-Most headsets will deliver a 100 - 110 degree field of view, which is wide enough to mimic reality, although it is essential to ensure the displays are of significantly high enough frame rate.
-For the resulting picture to be at all convincing, a minimum frame rate of around 90 frames per second (fps) is recommended - this keeps the movement fluid and without stutter that could cause motion sickness.
+These two images and goggle-like wraparound nature of the headset combine to increase immersion by delivering a wide field of view.
+VR headsets deliver up to a 120 degree field of view, which is wide enough to mimic reality, although for the resulting picture to be at all convincing, a minimum frame rate of around 90 frames per second (fps) is recommended - this keeps the movement fluid and without stutter that could cause motion sickness.

 Head Tracking